 The key is to flush any urine through the soil and out to the other side – but the water needs to drain fully through the soil.

-This is to ensure that the plant does not suffer from any conditions caused by damp soil – such as root rot.
+This ensures that the plant does not suffer from any conditions caused by damp soil – such as root rot.

 Once flushed, place the plant in a warm or sunny location to help the soil begin to dry out.